ericleonen/toll-watch-wa/README.md

 ## Use Case

 WA TollView is ideal for drivers who:
-- Want to optimize their commute based on value
+- want to optimize their commute based on value
-- Prefer to avoid tolls unless time savings are substantial
+- prefer to avoid tolls unless time savings are substantial
-- Like knowing what they’re paying for
+- like knowing what they’re paying for
-- Is, like me, an economics nerd
+- are, like me, an economics nerd

 ---